 - Google Android is a popular tablet/smartphone operating system.
 Whether Google will continue to support both Chrome OS and Android or merge the two into a single OS is unclear.

-For most buyers the choice will be between Windows and Mac OS which comes down to preference.
-If you are an Apple fan and have other Apple products you may prefer the Mac OS.
+For most buyers, the choice will be between Windows and Mac OS which comes down to preference.
+If you are an Apple fan and have other Apple products, you may prefer the Mac OS.
 You can easily sync your Apple products to each other to share and transfer data.

 Those accustomed to using Windows (or working in business environments where Windows dominates) will likely prefer to use a Windows-based laptop/notebook.